Students with disabilities can and do study abroad!

 Refer to our Financial Aid page to understand how financial aid works for the various types of study abroad programs

-- Berkeley Study Abroad Scholarship: The Berkeley Study Abroad Scholarship is available to Berkeley students.
-Qualified students will receive awards of $1,500 for summer programs and semester programs and $3,000 for academic year-long programs.
-No application is necessary.
+Berkeley Study Abroad Scholarship: The Berkeley Study Abroad Scholarship is available to eligible Berkeley students.
+Eligible students are automatically considered.
+No separate application necessary.

 - Gilman Scholarship: The Gilman Scholarship Program is open to U.S. citizen undergraduate students who are receiving Federal Pell Grant funding at a two-year or four-year college or university to participate in study and intern abroad programs worldwide.